xyzharry/respite-privacy/README.md

-# respite-privacy
+# respite-docs
-Privacy policy for Respite Driver
+Documents for Respite Driver